nelsam/vidar/README.md

 - Syntax highlighting
 - Rainbow parens
 - Most of the basic stuff you expect from a text editor (copy/paste, undo/redo, etc)
+- Plugins, if you're running linux with go 1.8.

 ## Important Missing Features